cesarParra/expression/README.md

 ### Limitations

-- `MAP` only supports one level of relationship, so the second argument cannot contain references to children of the child record being mapped.
+- When referencing child records, `MAP` only supports one level of relationship, so the second argument cannot contain references to children of the child record being mapped.
-- When extracting data out of child records through the MAP function, any null value is skipped.
+- When extracting data out of child records through the `MAP` function, any null value is skipped.
 Take this into account when computing information using list functions.